Pylons/pyramid/docs/narr/configuration.rst

    def hello_world(request):
        return Response('Hello world!')

+   def goodbye_world(request):
+       return Response('Goodbye world!')

-This function accepts a single argument (``request``), and returns an instance of the ``webob.Response`` class.
-The string ``'Hello world!'`` is passed to the ``Response`` constructor as the *body* of the response.
+Both functions accepts a single argument (``request``), and each returns an instance of the ``webob.Response`` class.
+In the ``hello_world`` function, the string ``'Hello world!'`` is passed to the ``Response`` constructor as the *body* of the response.
+In the ``goodbye_world`` function, the string ``'Goodbye world!'`` is passed.

-Such a function is known as a :term:`view callable`.
+Each of these functions is known as a :term:`view callable`.
 View callables in a "real" :mod:`repoze.bfg` application are often functions which accept a request and return a response.
 A view callable can be represented via another type of object, like a class or an instance, but for our purposes here, a function serves us well.

-A :term:`view callable` is invoked by the :mod:`repoze.bfg` web framework when a request "matches" its :term:`view configuration`.
-It is called with a :term:`request` object, which is a representation of an HTTP request sent by a remote user agent.
+A view callable is called with a :term:`request` object, which is a representation of an HTTP request sent by a remote user agent.
 A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text and sent back to the requesting user agent.

-The view callable defined by the script does nothing but return a response with the body ``Hello world!``.
+The ``hello_world`` view callable defined by the script does nothing but return a response with the body ``Hello world!``; the ``goodbye_world`` view callable returns a response with the body ``Goodbye world!``.

 .. _helloworld_imperative_appconfig: